ethereum/web3.py/docs/examples.rst

         # This will return raw underlying ABI JSON object for the event
         abi = event._get_event_abi()

-        # Depending on the used Solidity version used to compile
+        # Depending on the Solidity version used to compile
         # the contract that uses the ABI,
         # it might have Solidity ABI encoding v1 or v2.
         # We just assume the default that you set on Web3 object here.
         # More information here https://eth-abi.readthedocs.io/en/latest/index.html
         codec: ABICodec = web3.codec